mrjakeschultz/challenge-4-code-quiz/README.md

-# challenge-4-workday-scheduler
+# challenge-4-code-quiz
 The fourth challenge.
-An app to help schedule workday tasks and projects.
+An app to help me study my course material.